The April 2020 Examination Application is now open. The Application deadline is November 15, 2019

 The availability of an appointment at a location near your home cannot be guaranteed.
 However, the sooner you schedule your appointment for exam, the wider your options will be.
 In some situations, you may be required to travel up to 250 miles or 402 kilometers from your home.

-The IBCLC exam is offered in April and October each year.
+The IBCLC examination is offered in April and October each year.
 The exam administration dates are listed on the Key Dates page.
 Please note that the April exam is only offered via Computer-Based Testing (CBT) in the English language.
 The October exam is offered via CBT in all of the following languages.
-Paper and pencil (PPT) exams are only offered in remote areas where CBT is not available:
+Paper and pencil (PPT) exams are only offered when CBT centres are not geographically available or in cases of substantiated reasonable accommodations.

 - Chinese Traditional

 You will be able to apply to resit the exam at the next exam seating in that language.
-If you are taking the exam in English via CBT then you have the option of the April or October exam.
-If you are taking the exam in a non-English language and/or by Paper and Pencil, you will be able to apply to sit the October exam.
+If you are taking the exam in English via CBT then you have the option of the April or September exam.
+If you are taking the exam in a non-English language, you will be able to apply to sit the September exam.
 Information about reapplying will be provided at the time of the exam results.
-If you don’t pass the IBCLC exam, then you are eligible to receive a 50% discounted exam resit fee for the next three exam attempts or up to three years following the first time you don’t pass.
+If you don’t pass the IBCLC examination, then you are eligible to receive a 50% discounted exam resit fee for the next three exam attempts or up to three years following the first time you don’t pass.
 Both initial and recertification exam candidates are eligible for the discounted rate.
 This discount was effective starting with the 2016 examinations and the fee amount can be found in the Candidate Information Guide in the Fee Schedule section.

 April exam: End of June, with a certification start date of July 1